Hogs Mostly Higher on Monday

-Lean hog futures are mixed on Monday, with the October contract down 12 cents and the rest of the nearbys up $1 to $1.10..
-The national average base hog price was not reported on Monday morning, with the 5-day rolling average at $77.32.
+Lean hog futures rounded out the Monday session with most contracts 15 to 77 cents higher October was an exception, down a nickel.
+The national average base hog price was reported at $76.68 on Monday afternoon, up $1.79 from the previous day.
 The CME Lean Hog Index was reported at $84.83 on October 3, back down 7 cents from the day prior.

-USDA’s FOB plant pork cutout value was reported at $96.48 per cwt in the Monday AM release, up $2.17 from the day prior.
+USDA’s FOB plant pork cutout value was reported at $96.05 per cwt in the Monday PM release, up $1.74 from the day prior.
 The rib and ham were the only primals reported lower.
-USDA estimated FI hog slaughter for last week at 2.586 million head.
-That is up 34,000 head from the previous week and 11,431 head above the same week last year.
+USDA estimated FI hog slaughter for Monday at 488,000 head.
+That is up 3,000 head from the previous Monday and 6,606 head above the same Monday last year.

 On the date of publication, Austin Schroeder did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.